cansyl/ECPred/README.md

 ```
 Java 8
 ```
-For ubuntu, run following commands from terminal:
+For ubuntu, you can install latest version of Java by running following commands from terminal:
 ```
 sudo apt-get update
 sudo apt-get install default-jre